aiopsgroup/magento2-splunk-monitoring/README.md

-﻿**AIOPSMonitoring** provides insights about log messages and order events as well as dashboards and alerts based on 100+ business KPIs.
+﻿**CX Monitoring** provides insights about log messages and order events as well as dashboards and alerts based on 100+ business KPIs.
 For a free evaluation please contact us at <sales@aiopsgroup.com>

 **How to Install Splunk Cloud Monitoring Extension:**